More of the same, and it works

 Maybe it’s the big wheels or the immense weight, or Rolls’ attempts to make the Black Badge a bit sportier, or maybe it’s just because the engineers can’t control that big body without inserting a bit of low-speed stiffness to the ride, but the Cullinan II really thumps into potholes around town.
 Though this isn’t especially jarring, it doesn’t go unnoticed, either.

 And if you are an owner-driver, you don’t get much dynamic ability in return for that stiffness.
-Nobody is going to hustle a Cullinan II that much but there’s quite a lot of lean in corners and the steering doesn’t have much feel, so it certainly doesn’t encourage any hooliganism, and it definitely won’t reward it.
+Nobody is going to hustle a Cullinan II that much, but there’s quite a lot of lean in corners and the steering doesn’t have much feel, so it certainly doesn’t encourage any hooliganism, and it definitely won’t reward it.

 But that’s all because Rolls-Royce has made very few mechanical changes to the Cullinan in its transition from first- to second-generation model.
-And it didn’t need to, because customers still aren’t buying the finest car in Christendom; they’re buying the car that says the most about them.
+And it didn’t need to, because customers aren’t buying the finest car in Christendom; they’re buying the car that says the most about them.
 If the Cullinan projects the image to which you aspire, you’ll absolutely adore it.

 Related articles